[ Use case ]

 Metorik: WooCommerce reporting SaaS — order analytics, customer segments, email automation.
 Similar gap: merchant-focused, single-store, no cross-stack context.

 These tools belong inside the store.
 Burrow belongs across the retainer.
-The agency managing Shopify clients might use Kleio for profit tracking inside each store and Burrow for the operational layer that unifies commerce signals with everything else.
+The agency managing commerce clients might use Metorik for store analytics inside each WooCommerce store and Burrow for the operational layer that unifies commerce signals with everything else.

 Getting started with e-commerce clients